leothelocust/PermissionsConverter/README.md

 PermissionsConverter
 ====================

-Converts file/directory permissions from "drwxr-xr-x" format to "755" format.
+Display permissions string formatted like "drwxr-xr-x" in number format (i.e. 755).

 ## Installation
 Run the following command to download the file: